ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 # Application Profile Overview {#overview}

-This document describes how to use {{RFC9200}} and {{I-D.ietf-ace-key-groupcomm}} to perform authentication, authorization, and key distribution operations as overviewed in {{Section 2 of I-D.ietf-ace-key-groupcomm}}, where the considered group is the security group including the pub/sub Clients that exchange end-to-end protected content through the broker.
+This document describes how to use {{RFC9200}} and {{I-D.ietf-ace-key-groupcomm}} to perform authentication, authorization, and key distribution operations as overviewed in {{Section 2 of I-D.ietf-ace-key-groupcomm}}, where the considered group is the security group including the pub/sub Clients that exchange end-to-end protected content through the Broker.

 Pub/sub Clients communicate within their application groups, each of which is mapped to a pub/sub topic.
 Depending on the application, a pub/sub topic may consist of one or more sub-topics, which may have their own sub-topics and so on, thus forming a hierarchy.
 A security group SHOULD be associated with a single application group.
 However, the same application group MAY be associated with multiple security groups.
 Further details and considerations on the mapping between the two types of groups are out of the scope of this document.